 Tuscany And Its Steak

 Tuscany – particularly Florence – is famous for its beautiful steaks.
-Bistecca all Fiorentina is similar to a porterhouse or t-bone steak.
-Traditionally it comes from a particular breed of cattle called the Chianina which is known for its excellent flavour.
+Bistecca all Fiorentina is similar to a porterhouse or T-bone steak.
+Traditionally it comes from a particular breed of cattle called the Chianina which is known for its excellent flavor.
 It’s a celebration of all things bovine.
 Just salt and pepper adorn these steaks, grilled over hot coals.
 The steaks are designed to accompany the robust local red wines such as Chianti, Brunello di Montalcino or Rosso di Montalcino, all made from the sour-cherry fruited Sangiovese grape.
-And there’s no better way to taste the best wine Tuscany has to offer than in a winery – a Brunello di Montalcino wine tasting and lunch is a great introduction to these brilliant red wines.
+And there’s no better way to taste the best wine Tuscany has to offer than in a winery.
+The Brunello Wine Tasting & Lunch in a Tuscan Castle from Montalcino is a great introduction to brilliant red wines.

 Devouring Pizza In Rome

 Naples may be more famous for its pizzas but neighbouring Rome gives them a run for their money.
 There are two common types of Roman pizza.
 Pizza al taglio – or pizza by the slice – with a soft, bread-like base and topped with various ingredients.
 Then there are the Roman round pizzas that use olive oil in the dough.
 This makes a thinner, crunchier base than their Neapolitan counterparts.
 Whichever way you choose to eat pizza in Rome – or indeed if you choose to make it yourself in a Roman pizza cooking class, it can’t be faulted as one of the best foods in Italy’s capital.

 Seafood In Sicily